Tim Chamberlain

 About

-Tim Chamberlain – Birkbeck College, University of London (2015 onwards)
+Tim Chamberlain – Birkbeck College, University of London, 2024.

-PhD supervisors: Prof. Julia Lovell (Birkbeck, University of London), and Prof. Naoko Shimazu (Yale-NUS).
+PhD supervisors: Prof. Julia Lovell (Birkbeck College, University of London), and Prof. Naoko Shimazu (Tokyo College, University of Tokyo).

 I am also a Fellow of the Royal Geographical Society.